daib13/FavoriteFolder/interesting_paper.md

 Main idea: using orthogonal matching pursuit to find the affinity matrix (much faster)
 Prons: beautiful theory, can solver problems with tens of thousands of samples (comparing to several thousand samples in conventional methods)

-2. Scalable Sparse Subspace Clustering (Xi Pent et al.)
+2. Scalable Sparse Subspace Clustering (Xi Peng et al.)
 Not read yet.

 ## Deep model